andresthor/cmd-line-mcp/README.md

 ### Configuration

-You can configure the server using a JSON file or environment variables:
+You can configure the server using three methods:

+1. JSON configuration file
+2. Environment variables
+3. `.env` file

 #### Using a configuration file